bergesinstitute/graf-method/book-2-unit-5.md

 ## Common Spanish modal verbs

-    Deber - must
+    deber - must

-    Tener que - to have to
+    tener que - to have to

-    Poder - can/to be able to
+    poder - can / to be able to

-    Necesitar - to need
+    necesitar - to need

-    Querer - to want
+    querer - to want

 Whenever there is a two-verb construction, we don't conjugate the second verb: